Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: INTRODUCTION

 In this paper we prove that if $\phi$ is of Legendre type then the Primal and Dual Problems have equal optimums.
-Furthermore, there exists an optimal coupling for \eqref{eq:primal} and optimal potentials for \eqref{eq:dual}.
-We generalize the classical Kantorovich duality theory of optimal transport \citep[Theorem~5.10]{Villani2008}, proving in particular that the singular part of an optimal coupling is supported on a $c$-cyclically monotone set \citep[Definition 5.1]{Villani2008} (see Theorem~\ref{thm:f-kantorovich-duality}).
+Furthermore, there exists optimal couplings for \eqref{eq:primal} and optimal potentials for \eqref{eq:dual}.
+This generalizes the work of \cite{Dimarinoetal2020}, which develops the theory for superlinear $\phi$, i.e. for $\phi'(\infty)=\infty$.
+We also prove that the singular part (which is always 0 for superlinear $\phi$) of an optimal coupling is supported on a $c$-cyclically monotone set \citep[Definition~5.1]{Villani2008} (see Theorem~\ref{thm:f-kantorovich-duality}).

-We also show that the generalization of the $c$-transform \citep[Definition~5.2]{Villani2008} denoted $(c,\epsilon,\phi)$-transform \citep[Definition~3.1]{Dimarinoetal2020} is well-defined and has analogous properties as in the classical setting.
-Our results reveal an interesting connection between the $(c,\epsilon,\phi)$-transform and $\phi'(\infty)$.
-If $\phi'(\infty)=\infty$ (i.e. $\phi$ is superlinear) as for the Kullback-Leibler divergence, then the $(c,\epsilon,\phi)$-transform is always the solution to an implicit functional equation.
-However, if $\phi'(\infty)<\infty$, then there are some cases where the transform collapses to (almost) the classical $c$-transform (see Proposition~\ref{prop:properties-c-eps-phi-trans} in the appendix).

-This observation is important because so far, the Sinkhorn algorithm, which consists of iteratively applying the $(c,\epsilon,\phi)$-transform to a pair of potentials, has been proved to converge to optimum only for divergences with $\phi'(\infty)=\infty$ (see \citet{Cuturi2013, Dimarinoetal2020}).
-Moreover, the classical analogue of the Sinkhorn algorithm using the $c$-transform converges immediately \citep[Proposition~5.8]{Villani2008}, but not to an optimum in general.
-Several commonly used divergences satisfy $\phi'(\infty)<\infty$ (see \citet[Table~1]{Agrawaletal2020} or Appendix~\ref{appendix_phis}).
-This is what motivated us to look for conditions under which we can use divergences with $\phi'(\infty)<\infty$ and still have convergence of the Sinkhorn algorithm.
-This motivates the definition of Good Triple (see Definition~\ref{def:good_triple}).
-Under this condition, even if $\phi'(\infty)<\infty$, we prove that the Sinkhorn iterations converge to optimal potentials in \eqref{eq:dual} and one can recover the solution to \eqref{eq:primal} (see Theorem~\ref{thm:conv_sinkhorn} for an exact formulation).

-Finally, we propose a practical algorithm for computing the regularized optimal transport cost and its gradient using the generalized Sinkhorn algorithm.
-We demonstrate the method on synthetic 2-dimensional point clouds.

-To summarize, our contributions are the following. \begin{itemize} \item The $f$-Kantorovich duality of the optimal transport problem with $f$-divergence regularization. \item Conditions for the generalized Sinkhorn algorithm to converge to an optimal solution. \item A practical algorithm for computing the regularized optimal transport loss and its gradient via the generalized Sinkhorn algorithm. \item Experimental results demonstrating the utility of the proposed algorithm on synthetic 2-dimensional data. \end{itemize}